andgineer/TRegExpr/docs/tregexpr_interface.rst

 Global functions
 ----------------

+All this functionality is available as methods of ``TRegExpr``, but with global functions you do not need to create ``TReExpr`` instance so your code would be more simple if you just need one function.

 ExecRegExpr
 ~~~~~~~~~~~

-true if the string matches the regular expression
+true if the string matches the regular expression.
+Just as Exec_ in ``TRegExpr``.

 SplitRegExpr
 ~~~~~~~~~~~~

-Splits the string by r.e. occurencies
+Splits the string by regular expressions.
+See also Split_ if you prefer to create ``TRegExpr`` instance explicitly.

 ReplaceRegExpr
 ~~~~~~~~~~~~~~

 Returns the string with regular expressions replaced by the ``AReplaceStr``.
-See also Substitute_.
+See also Replace_ if you prefer to create TRegExpr instance explicitly.

 If ``AUseSubstitution` is true, then ``AReplaceStr`` will be used as template
 for ``Substitution methods``.